 As with all Woody Allen movies, a simple plot outline does not suffice for the intelligence of the dialogue, the richness of his character interrelationships, and their movement among life’s complicated tapestry.
 Neither does it convey Allen’s razorwire delivery of comedic one-liners sprinkled mad-hatter throughout his scenes whether they be tragic, philosophical or even – comedic.

-In the end, Judah (Landau) sits with Cliff (Allen) at a party they both happen to be attending.
+In the end, Judah sits with Cliff at a party they both happen to be attending.
 Being ambiguous about actual events, Judah feels compelled to tell Cliff his story and its outcome, of how he suddenly felt at peace with himself, even though he had committed a heinous act.
 It’s a brain-twisting wink to the audience – here’s the star telling the writer the plot of his own movie back to himself as the actor.
 And here’s the director as the character playing devil’s advocate and trying to find holes in his other character’s moral relativism.
-Is that the height of conceit or a double entendre?
+Is this the height of narcissistic conceit or a ménage à trois?

 We are all faced throughout our lives with agonizing decisions.
 Moral choices.
 Some are on a grand scale.
 Most of these choices are on lesser points.
 But we define ourselves by the choices we have made.
 We are in fact the sum total of our choices.
 Events unfold so unpredictably, so unfairly, human happiness does not seem to have been included in the design of creation.
 It is only we, with our capacity to love, that give meaning to the indifferent universe.
 And yet, most human beings seem to have the ability to keep trying, and even to find joy from simple things like their family, their work, and from the hope that future generations might understand more.